Agence-DnD/DnD-MagentoConnectorBundle/README.md

 - Username
 - Password

+## Magento side : PIMGento extension is required
-Warning : the part which read the files in Magento system is not present on this repository (see [this module](https://github.com/Agence-DnD/DnD-PimConnector))
+The part which read the files in Magento system works with PIMGento (a dedicateed Magento extension for Akeneo), not present on this repository (GoTo [PIMGento  Extension](https://github.com/Agence-DnD/PimGento ))

 ## Requirements